-- · useful for data sharing and storage - intuitive visualization in Genome Browsers (e.g. IGV) - more efficient downstream analyses are possible
+- · useful for data sharing and storage - intuitive visualization in Genome Browsers (e.g. IGV) - · more efficient downstream analyses are possible

-The deepTools modules bamCompare and bamCoverage not only allow for simple conversion of BAM to big-Wig (or bedGraph for that matter), but also for normalization, such that different samples can be compared despite differences in their sequencing depth, GC biases and so on.
+The deepTools modules tools/bamCompare and tools/bamCoverage not only allow for simple conversion of BAM to bigWig (or bedGraph for that matter), but also for normalization, such that different samples can be compared despite differences in their sequencing depth.

-Finally, once all the files have passed our visual inspections, the fun of downstream analysis with computeMatrix, heatmapper and profiler can begin!
+Finally, once all the converted files have passed our visual inspections (e.g., using the Integrative Genomics Viewer), the fun of downstream analysis with tools/computeMatrix, tools/plotHeatmap and tools/plotProfile can begin!